DavidMercier/TriDiMap/doc/mapping.rst

 .. [#Němeček_2009] `Němeček J., "Nanoindentation of heterogeneous structural materials", PhD thesis (2009). <http://ksm.fsv.cvut.cz/~nemecek/teaching/dmpo/literatura/habilitation%20thesis_Nemecek_CTU-01-2010.pdf>`_
 .. [#Randall_2009] `Randall N.X. et al., "Nanoindentation analysis as a two-dimensional tool for mapping the mechanical properties of complex surfaces" (2009). <https://doi.org/10.1557/jmr.2009.0149>`_
 .. [#Buckle_1973] Bückle H., in: J.W.
 Westbrook, H. Conrad (Eds.), The Science of Hardness Testing and Its Applications, American Society for Metals, Metal Park OH, 1973, pp. 453–459.
-.. [#SudharshanPhani_2019] `Sudharshan Phani P. and Oliver W. C., "A critical assessment of the effect of indentation spacing on the measurement of hardness and modulus using instrumented indentation testing" (2019). <https://doi.org/10.1016/j.matdes.2018.107563>`_
+.. [#SudharshanPhani_2019] `Sudharshan Phani P. and Oliver W.C., "A critical assessment of the effect of indentation spacing on the measurement of hardness and modulus using instrumented indentation testing" (2019). <https://doi.org/10.1016/j.matdes.2018.107563>`_
+.. [#Nohava_2021]_ `Nohava, J. et al., "Indenter wear study and proposal of a simple method for evaluation of indenter blunting" (2021). <https://doi.org/10.1557/s43578-021-00401-4>`_